codequest-eu/terraform-modules/ses/domain/README.md

 * `mx_records` (`list(string)`, required)

-    MX records to be included
+    MX records that point to your email servers, if omitted SES will be used for incomming emails

 * `name` (`string`, required)